Cybersecurity vs Information Security: What’s the Difference?

 By A. Northam • Published: 2 March 2026 • Updated: 2 March 2026

 The terms cybersecurity and information security are often used interchangeably.
-In practice, they overlap heavily—but they are not always identical.
-Understanding the difference helps you communicate clearly, set scope correctly, and choose appropriate controls.
+In practice, they overlap heavily — but they are not identical.
+Understanding the distinction helps clarify scope, responsibilities, and communication.

 On this page